Alessandro Cagno: Aviation

 By 1909 Cagno had lost interest in racing and turned to aviation, gaining his pilot's licence and becoming the instructor at Cameri about 90 km northeast of Turin.

 In October 1909 Cagno collaborated with two engineers at Cameri, Clovis Thouvenot and Gino Galli, to establish 'AVIS-Voisin' (Atelier Voisin Italie Septentrionale), to build Voisin aircraft under licence.
 With these aircraft he competed in the Brescia-Montichiari event.

 He both designed and tested aircraft, also founding Italy's first flying school at Pordenone in 1910.

 In Venice on 19 February 1911, Cagno made six flights in his 50 hp Farman III from the beach at the Lido di Venezia despite the fog.
 The plane had been transported in pieces from Pordenone and assembled on the skating rink of the Excelsior Hotel.
 On 3 March he made the first flight over the city and continued daily until 6 March, the last day of Carnival.
 A passenger was selected by public lottery, the winner sold his ticket to a lawyer named Casellati.

 After volunteering for the Italo-Turkish War in Libya in 1911, he built the first Italian bomber (or "added a grenade launcher"(or a crude aiming device consisting of an angled surface or tube)).

 Motor-boating

 Cagno competed in motorboat races using F.I.A.T. powered boats.
 He won the Monaco meeting in 1906.

 Death and commemoration

-Cagno retired from motor-racing in 1923, but continued living in his family home in Turin until his death in 1971.
-At the time of his death, he was the last surviving participant of the first international Grand Prix motor race ever held.
+Cagno retired from motor-racing in 1923, and lived in his family home in Turin until his death in 1971.

-He recorded an interview in 1961 which is used at the Museo Nazionale dell'Automobile (Museo Nazionale dell'automobile Biscaretti) where he describes his days in racing:

-Today drivers have an easy task because they only have to drive.
-The mechanics prepare the car and everything else needed for the race.
-For us, racers of yesterday, things were not so easy: we married our car until the race; we followed the car as it was built, prepared and tuned.

-This is a race car, a 1907 Fiat, which gave me much satisfaction, but also much pain.
-At that time, due to the roads, the rules, the tires changes, the trivial incidents, the crashes, our races exposed us to a hard labour, starting at 5 in the morning, till the afternoon... a lot of drawbacks, off the road, not asphalted roads, wheel changes, sacrifices of personal needs...
-Despite this, the car carried me a lot of times to victory.